sifive/block-pio-sifive/README.md

-# Parallel I/O (PIO) Test Socket
-This PIO Test Socket project demonstrates how to onboard new IP block.
-It shows the process of integrating a PIO block into the SiFive onboarding process.
-The result is a fully integrated PIO test socket which supports a workflow of testing, simulation and document creation.
+# Overview

+This branch represents the Parallel IO (PIO) block and loopback Verification IP (VIP) in their completed state.
-This repository contains the results of the onboarding process.
-It includes ready-to-run commands for simulating, testing, creating FPGA bitstreams and generating documentation.
+This README describes the commands for running tests, creating an FPGA bitstream, and generating documentation.

-The earlier [`preonboarded`](https://github.com/sifive/block-pio-sifive) branch has step by step instructions detailing how to integrate the PIO block into the test socket.
+The earlier [`preonboarded`](https://github.com/sifive/block-pio-sifive/blob/preonboarded/README.md) branch has step-by-step instructions detailing how the PIO block was created and integrated into the test socket framework.

+The PIO block communicates to the CPU through an AXI4 interface.
+This interface is used to read from and drive the odata, oenable, and idata control registers that map to top-level ports.
+To integrate this block we need make the odata, oenable, and idata ports available at the top-level of design and connect the AXI4 interface to the Test Socket's periphery bus.

+There is also an accompanying VIP for testing our block.
+The loopback VIP needs to be instantiated in the test harness and be connected to the odata, oenable, and idata pads.
+The loopback block outputs the xor of oenable and odata to idata.

 ## Getting Started